 Self-motivated candidates automatically seek additional work when they have idle time.
 Due to the little forced structure for remote workers this reduces the amount of time that a manager is required to devote time to exciting and directing them.
 When interviewing, ask them to rank and list their primary motivates and focus on those who focus on finishing their work and making a difference.

-Candidates who strive for innovation are adept to problem solving and source means to overcome obstacles and consistently meet their KPIs.
-Prioritise those that demonstrate they can maintain the implementation of innovative ideas whilst working remotely.
+Candidates who strive for innovation are adept at problem-solving and source means to overcome obstacles and consistently meet their KPIs.
+Prioritise those that demonstrate they can maintain the implementation of innovative ideas whilst working remotely

 As there is a high-level of unstructured work involved with remote working, the authors of the report details that it is important “new hires continually act like mature adults”.
 This requires providing evidence of self-discipline, alongside the ability to follow rules, policies, and processes.